For the first time ever, I'm revealing my team's SEO secret weapon, Surfer SEO...

 Surfer SEO is only Half the Story Though!

 The key to succeeding long-term in this game is to understand that your plans can always be better.

 You need to write for two audiences, always... the people in your audience, and the algorithms.

 And lately, a new tool has entered the scene that has literally transformed the experience for my team and I on both of these fronts.

 It's called SurferSEO.

 As far as easy on-page SEO tools are concerned, SEO Surfer is like the 'Megatron' of the optimization universe.

 It is, to put it in the simplest terms, an easy smart content editor that helps you to build highly optimized blog posts in real time… figuring all metrics and doing all SERP analytics research at the touch of a button, fast!

-I’ve seen the results of this tool being used first-hand on my affiliate market case-study site (view the month one post here), where it is being used as an analysis tool, on-page SEO guide, and a content structure tool to help improve the rankings month by month.
+I’ve seen the results of this tool being used first-hand on my affiliate market case-study site (view the month one post here), where it is being used as a data driven analysis tool, on-page SEO guide, and a content structure tool to help improve the rankings month by month.